Live Stream API on Google Cloud transcodes live video streams for adaptive streaming with low latency.

 How does transcoding work?

-The API transcodes live streams in real-time into multiple resolutions (SD, HD, 4K).
+The API transcodes live streams in real time into multiple resolutions and bitrates for adaptive playback.
 It uses Google-optimized encoders for efficient compression with high quality.
-Latency typically remains under 10 seconds.

 How do I integrate the Live Stream API into my application?

-Create a channel via the API, configure input (RTMP endpoint) and output profiles, start the stream, and distribute HLS/DASH manifests via CDN.
+Create a channel via the API, configure input (RTMP or SRT endpoint) and output profiles, start the stream, and distribute the HLS/DASH manifests via a CDN.
 Client libraries are available for common programming languages.

 What does the Live Stream API cost?